tq-bit/chattergram-redis/readme.md

 [If you migrated an existing app to use Redis, please put performance benchmarks here to show the performance improvements.]

 ## How to run it locally?

-[Make sure you test this with a fresh clone of your repo, these instructions will be used to judge your app.]

 ### Prerequisites